FuQiangang/Neural-Network-Project/README.md

 Another 5 fake testing data come from https://this-person-does-not-exist.com/en

 ## Description of the Dataset
 For training data, we used the BioID Face Database that contains 1,521 grayscale images.
 All samples appear to be high-density samples of specific individuals.
 Each subject appears in multiple images under varying conditions.
-The validation data set contains 1974 images of regular human face images with color.
+The validation data set contains 1974 images of regular human colorful facial images.
+For the fake testing data set, there are 1988 fake human facial images.

-The major difference between training and validation data set is following.
-Training data set is a limited number of specific subjects (biometric focus) with multiple samples per person to teach the model specific identity features.
+The major difference between training and validation data sets is the following.
+The training data sets is a limited number of specific subjects (biometric focus) with multiple samples per person to teach the model specific identity features.
 However, the validation Set originates from the FFHQ dataset, which has different lighting, higher resolution origins, and much higher subject diversity.
-It is important to make sure validation data set is very different than the training data set.
+It is important to make sure the validation data set is very different than the training data set.
 I used two sources of testing data.
-First one come from Byron, and contains 1988 images.
-Second one is from https://this-person-does-not-exist.com/en.
+The first one comes from Byron, and contains 1988 images.
+The second one is from https://this-person-does-not-exist.com/en.
 I tested 5 of them.

-After data processing, they are all exactly greyscale $64 \times 64$ pixels and all image based.
+After data processing, they are all exactly greyscale $64 \times 64$ pixels and all image-based.
 Due to greyscale, we aim to concentrate on spatial factors rather than color information.

 Instead of splitting the original dataset, I used a completely separate dataset for validation.
 This provides a stronger evaluation of generalization, since the model is tested on data drawn from a different distribution.
 The observed drop in performance indicates that the discriminator has partially overfitted to dataset-specific features rather than learning a fully distribution-invariant representation of faces.